 STATUS:

-An incomplete print of the film has been preserved at the UCLA Film and Television Archive.
+A trailer and an incomplete print of the film has been preserved at the UCLA Film and Television Archive.
 What remains are parts of 5 of 6 reels (specifically reels 1-4, 6); each are incomplete, with “all reels missing footage, some severely.”
 Some 5000 ft. of the film are now preserved as a b&w 35 mm. safety preservation dupe negative.
 Some of the footage has a “light amber tint.”
 In 1996, some of this surviving film, which includes footage with Louise Brooks, was shown at the San Francisco Silent Film Festival.
-[Another copy may exist.
+I had the chance to review the surviving footage in early 2024, which runs just short of 27 minutes.
+[Another copy of the film may exist.
 I was told in 2016 by an unimpeachable source that a print of the film was screened in London by a private collector in the early 1960s.
 This private collector has since died, and it is not known what became of his print.
 The person who saw the film in the early 1960s admitted “it isn’t very good.”]